A SHORT HISTORY OF MOROCCO

 In the 11th century Berbers called the Almoravids from what is now Mauritania advanced north and conquered Morocco.
 Then in the 12th century a people called Almohads rebelled against the Almoravids and they founded a new dynasty.
 Under the Almoravids Moroccan culture flourished.
 However in the 13th century the Almohads lost most of the Muslim territory in Spain.
 Only Grenada remained.

 Furthermore in the year 1248 a people called the Merinids began to overthrow the Almohads although it was not until 1269 that they captured Marrakech and brought the old dynasty to an end.
 Then the same cycle followed.
-The Merinid dynasty eventually declined and was overthrown.
+The Merinids eventually declined and they were overthrown.
 The next Berber dynasty was called the Wattasids.
 They began to seize power in 1240 and they ruled all of Morocco by 1469.

 The next Moroccan dynasty was of Arab origin.
 The Saadians captured Marrakech in 1525 and Fes in 1548.
 The Saadian dynasty reached a peak during the years 1578-1603 in the time of Ahmed el-Mansour, known as the Golden One.
 However after his death the dynasty declined.